grcodeman/dsc-website-fork/README.md

 # DSC Website

-This is the official website for our Developer Student Club built with Next.js, React, TypeScript, and Tailwind CSS.
+This is the official website for the Data Science & AI Club at WMU, built with Next.js, React, TypeScript, and Tailwind CSS.

 ## About

 This website showcases our club's projects, events, and provides information about our team.
-It's built using Next.js 14 with the App Router for optimized performance and SEO.
+It's built using Next.js 15 with the App Router for optimized performance and SEO.

 ## Features